kkentzo/kkentzo.github.io/_posts/2020-04-18-esp32-nvs-encryption.md

 $ $IDF_PATH/components/nvs_flash/nvs_partition_generator/nvs_partition_gen.py encrypt nvs.csv encrypted_nvs.bin 0x4000 --keygen --keyfile nvs_keys.bin
 ```

-These two images can now be flashed to the device using `esptool.py` (part of the esp-idf distribution).
+These two images can now be flashed to the device using `esptool.py` (part of the esp-idf distribution):

 ```bash
 $ esptool.py -p PORT --before default_reset --after no_reset write_flash 0xa000 encrypted_nvs.bin
 ```

-where `PORT` is the serial comm address (something like `/dev/cu.usbserial-0001`) and `encrypted_nvs.bin` is the image file that we generated in our previous step.
+where `PORT` is the serial comm device address (something like `/dev/cu.usbserial-0001`) and `encrypted_nvs.bin` is the image file that we generated in our previous step.
 The flash location address `0xa000` can be discovered either by inspecting the esp32 serial output (where the partitions are printed out) or by using the `gen_esp32part.py` utility on the project's partition image (e.g. `gen_esp32part.py build/partition_table/partition-table.bin`).

 The `nvs_keys` image also needs to be downloaded to the device: